 Pennsylvania requirements for taking the GED® or HiSET® exam

 You must have documents to prove your identity and prove you are a Pennsylvania resident.

-Before you can register to take a test, you must submit a Pennsylvania Age Waiver Form with the additional documentation.
+Before you can register online to take a test, you must submit a Pennsylvania Age Waiver Form with the additional documentation and have it approved.